rikhza/rikhza/README.md

 Combining technical skills and innovative thinking, I aim to create scalable, efficient, and user-friendly systems that address real-world challenges.
 My expertise lies in integrating modern technologies with robust processes to deliver excellence.

 ### TLDR;
-- 🧑‍💻 Pursuing a Master of Computer Science (MTI) at Binus University.
+- 🎓 Master of Computer Science (MTI) candidate at Binus University
-- 💻 Fulltime IT Specialist in Bank Central Asia Tbk.
+- 💼 IT Specialist at Bank Central Asia (BCA)
-- 🚀 Linux+ Certified, AWS System Architect Certified
+- 🏅 Linux+ & AWS Solutions Architect Certified
-- 🤖 DevOps, UI/UX in Web Development, Cloud Computing as a Solutions Architect, and Data Science.
+- 🛠️ Skilled in DevOps, Cloud Architecture, UI/UX for Web Development, and Data Science

 ## 🌐 Socials: